With warmer weather and longer days, March is a great month to add a few projects to your home improvement projects list:

 If you haven’t replaced the detectors in the past 5 years it might be a good home improvement project to do right now.
 The technologies have changed and advanced so much recently, helping to ensure your family’s safety.
 The cost spent on new smoke and carbon monoxide detectors is nothing compared to the possible dangers of a malfunctioning detector in your home.

 While you are at the home center check out new hardware for your newly styled kitchen cabinets.
 Just adding new and stylish knobs and pulls to the cabinet doors and cabinet drawers can create a major change in the kitchen as one of your spring home improvement projects.

-All Systems Go for Summer.
+Make Sure All (Cooling) Systems Are Ready for Summer.
 Things are only just starting to warm up but it always best to prepared.
-The cooling season is about to come into full gear an important home improvement is to make sure that your air conditioning units are ready to meet that demand.
+The cooling season is about to come into full gear, and one of the most important home improvement projects is to make sure that your air conditioning units are ready to meet that demand.
 If you have a central air conditioning system, be sure to schedule a service with the pros.
 Let them test all systems and examine duct work, making any necessary adjustments and repairs.
 Be sure to vacuum all of the registers and change any filters you are using to keep your indoor air quality at its best.
 If you have window units be sure they are in good working order, and you should have them serviced as well.